 Time, Place and Purpose of the Meeting.
-The Beazer 2002 annual meeting is scheduled to be held on Tuesday, April 16, 2002, at 10:00 a.m. local time, at the offices of Beazer at 5775 Peachtree Dunwoody Road, Suite B-200, Atlanta, Georgia 30342.
+The Beazer 2002 annual meeting is scheduled to be held on a.m. local time, at .
 The only matters scheduled to come before the meeting are:

-- the proposal to approve the issuance of Beazer common stock in connection with the merger; - the proposal to elect seven directors; - the proposal to amend the Beazer Amended and Restated 1999 Stock Incentive Plan; and - the proposal to amend the Beazer Value Created Incentive Plan.
+• the proposal to approve the issuance of Beazer common stock in connection with the merger;

+- the proposal to elect seven directors; - the proposal to amend the Beazer Amended and Restated 1999 Stock Incentive Plan to increase the total number of shares authorized for issuance under the Plan by 700,000 shares; and - the proposal to amend the Beazer Value Created Incentive Plan.